-Should the school be forced to close for an extended period of time due to government advice or other circumstances beyond our control, we will continue to provide home learning for pupils throughout closure.
-'Home Learning' sheets will be updated by teachers fortnightly, useful websites and resources will be frequently added to the school website, and work will be set and marked weekly by teachers on Purple Mash.
-Parents/guardians will still be able to contact the school via email, and the relevant staff will endeavour to answer any queries raised and continue to support families as fully as possible.
+Should the school be forced to close for an extended period of time due to government advice or other circumstances beyond our control, we will continue to provide remote learning for pupils throughout closure.
+Remote learning work will be set daily on Purple Mash, alongside instruction videos from teachers, and whole school and creative tasks.
+2 x weekly Zoom sessions with their teacher will also be scheduled for each class.
+Parents/guardians will be able to contact the school via email, with dedicated email addresses for each class checked by the teacher, and the relevant staff will endeavour to answer any queries raised and continue to support families as fully as possible.